facebook/react-native-website/website/architecture/bundled-hermes.md

 You won't need to install extra tools (such as `cmake`, `ninja` or `python3`) in your machine as we configured the build to use the NDK versions of those tools.

 On the Gradle consumer side, we also shipped a small improvement on the consumer side: we moved from `releaseImplementation` & `debugImplementation` to `implementation`.
-This is possible because the newer `hermes-engine` Android artifact is **variant aware** and will proper match a debug build of the engine with a debug build of your app.
+This is possible because the newer `hermes-engine` Android artifact is **variant aware** and will properly match a debug build of the engine with a debug build of your app.
 You don't need any custom configuration here (even if you use `staging` or other build types/flavors).

 However, this made this line necessary in the template: